 Plants have been traditionally used for agricultural practices and for homestead remedies.
 Self-reliance and self help in basic primary health care is essential for citizens to lead a healthy life.
 This self-reliance can be achieved at a low cost by reviving and popularizing simple, yet effective, traditional methods of treating common diseases.

-It may be concluded that Phyllanthus niruri can be incorporated into herbal ice cream up to 1.5 per cent level without affecting the sensory properties and to harvest its therapeutic benefits to the consumers.
+It may be concluded that Phyllanthus niruri can be incorporated into natural ice cream or herbal ice cream up to 1.5 per cent level without affecting the sensory properties and to harvest its therapeutic benefits to the consumers.

 - Bodyfelt, F. W., Tobias, J. and Trout, G.M.
 (1988).
 The sensory evaluation of dairy products.
 AVI Publ.
 New York, 48.